twliu-dorian/deCloud/phase1/design.md

 ## Next Steps

-1. design the crypto protocol for two parties to sign an agreement
-2. provide a circuit template
+1. provide a circuit template, smart contracts
-3. provide a PoC code for service agreement
+2. provide a PoC code for service agreement
-4. Keep refactoring the problem and possible solutions
+3. Keep refactoring the problem and possible solutions